 of Arunachal Pradesh

-However, certain ornaments are worn only by particular sections of a given tribe.
-Among the Eastern Rengami Nagas, for instance, only the men wear flowers in their ears, red being the favourite colour.
+Nagas, the men wear flowers in their ears, red being the favourite colour.
 The men of the Angami Tribe

 wear green fern or other foliage in their hair knots.

-Thus it can be said that the tribal jewellery are the instances of skilled Indian dexterity even among the backward tribes and at the same time the jewellery used by the tribal people are a heritage to the Indian land.
-Even amidst higher stages of modernization it is very unlikely that the tribal jewellery will lose its place because a strange country flavour is closely associated with it.
+The tribal jewellery is the illustrations of skilled Indian dexterity even among the backward tribes and at the same time the jewellery used by the tribal people are a heritage to the Indian land.
+The increasing popularity of Tribal jewelleries has made them wardrobe staples these days.